vaidik/python-github3/docs/services.rst

         commits => services.repos.commits
         ....

-Each service has the functions to throw the API requests and is isolated from the rest.
+Each service has the functions to throw the API requests and **is isolated from the rest**.

+.. _config each service:

 Config each service
 .....................................